College of Letters & Science

 - Course-level transfer of credit may be used, where appropriate, to meet additional General Education and L&S requirements.

 Students who enter the College of Letters & Science with degree credit for academic work will not receive additional degree credit for repeating that course, for taking an equivalent course, or for taking a lower-level course in a sequence after completing a higher course in that sequence (e.g., a student who has received credit for Math 221 could not take Math 112 for credit).
+See Is it possible to retake a course that I have already passed or received degree credit for? for more information.

-The College of Letters & Science will award degree credit for foreign language work successfully completed in high school under certain circumstances and if an additional foreign language course is taken at UW-Madison.
-Students who qualify will automatically receive retrocredits approximately two months after all grades have been posted for all students. [online update 1/17/12] This benefit is available to freshmen, and can be exercised when the following conditions are met:
+The College of Letters & Science will award degree credit for foreign language work successfully completed in high school under certain circumstances and if an additional foreign language course is taken at UW–Madison.
+Students who qualify will automatically receive retrocredits approximately two months after all grades have been posted for all students.
+This benefit is available to freshmen, and can be exercised when the following conditions are met:

 - The course has been approved to award retroactive language credit.
 Incoming freshmen who completed college language courses in high school may earn retroactive credits by completing the next course in the sequence at UW–Madison.